 Let’s start with the Christmas Market in Moscow.
 By the way, Christmas in Russia is NOT celebrated on the 24th of December.
 While you can go to Moscow on your Christmas break and have a great time, Russians will still have two weeks until the Christian Orthodox Christmas on the 7th of January.
 Christmas is not that big in Russia anyway.

 Due to its communist heritage, New Year is kind of more important than Christmas.
 New Year is when Russian Santa Claus (Ded Moroz) comes with presents and when everybody gathers together in front of the New Year’s tree (aka Christmas tree in the Western World).

 Christmas Market in Moscow: Christmas on the Red Square

-Christmas in Moscow
+Christmas Market in Moscow 2019 dates: Mid-December to Mid-January

-Note that you can bring any alcohol to the Red square: at the entrance, there are metal detectors and you will need to open your bags for security reasons.
+Please note that you can bring any alcohol to the Red square: at the entrance, there are metal detectors and you will need to open your bags for security reasons.

 Weather in Moscow in winter